atpham88/HDV/README.md

 Voltage class and length of transmission line built at each charging station location to connect to power grid.

-CO2 emissions from RGGI states not in PJM for years 2017-2030.

 Total cost of capacity expansions, resource operations, transmission lines development, and bulk power purchase.